 An alternative monitoring view screen is available during laser actuation which changes the bottom inline views to Axial, Coronal, Sagittal orthogonal views.
-Switch to this view by selecting the icon the top of the screen (Figure 8.8.37).
-The Go To Laser Location icon will center the orthogonal views on the laser exit position.
+Switch to this view by selecting the Go To Laser Location icon will center the orthogonal views on the laser exit position.